open5e/open5e/source/equipment/magic-items/gem-of-brightness.rst

 When you hit a giant with it, the giant takes an

-extra 2d6 damage of the weapon’s type and must succeed on a DC 15 Strength saving throw or fall
+extra 2d6 damage of the weapon's type and must succeed on a DC 15 Strength saving throw or fall

 prone.
-For the purpose of this weapon, “giant” refers to any creature with the giant type, including ettins and trolls.
+For the purpose of this weapon, "giant" refers to any creature with the giant type, including ettins and trolls.